 - Guanaco Hill

 The park experiences a temperate climate with frequent rain, fog, and strong winds.
-Westerly winds over the sea maintain a uniform climate in the park.
+However, westerly winds over the sea maintain a uniform climate in the park.
 The average annual rainfall is 700 mm (28 in).

-Peak rainfall (snowfall at higher elevations) occurs from March through May; there is no dry season.
+Peak rainfall (snowfall at higher elevations) occurs from March through May; no dry season exists.
 Average temperatures are about 0 °C (32 °F) in winter and 10 °C (50 °F) in the summer.

 The subantarctic forest vegetation is dominated by tree species of coihue, nires, and lenga (a tree or shrub native to the Andes and also known as lenga beech).
 Above 600 m (2,000 ft) elevation, the flora consists of altoandina with small bushes, plants en cojin, and grasses.

 IUCN has reported forests of southern beech species of Nothofagus pumilio, N. antarctica, and N. betuloides.
 Other species include Berberis buxifolia, Embothrium coccineum, winter's bark Drimys winter, Crowberry, Empetrum rubrum, and mosses.

-Magellan coihue (coihue de Magallanes) is found in the wettest parts of the Beagle channel coast of the park.
-Lenga is found in the Pipo River Valley and some parts of southern mountain slopes and may be thickly set and reach great heights.
+Magellan coihue (coihue de Magallanes) is found in the park's wettest parts of the Beagle Channel coast.
+Lenga is located in the Pipo River Valley and some parts of southern mountain slopes and may be thickly set and reach great heights.

-Chinese lanterns, hemiparasite, and Pande Indian or Llao Llao, which are fungus parasites, are found over the branches of the trees.
+Chinese lanterns, hemiparasite, and Pande Indian or Llao Llao, fungus parasites, are found over the branches of the trees.
 Cinnamon is also reported in many small forest areas of the park.

 Peat bogs are found extensively found within the park.
 These are made up of sphagnum moss and aquatic grasses and occur in damp valleys where low temperatures and slow-moving acidic waters prevent decomposition.

 The flower varieties found include calafate, chaura, and michay, which are orange-colored.
-Flag trees, strawberry devils and small ferns, yellow orchids, and luzuriagas are seen in the understory of forest cover.
+In addition, flag trees, strawberry devils and small ferns, yellow orchids, and luzuriagas are seen in the understory of forest cover.